nsaxelby/EnvoyTestSetup/README.md

 # EnvoyTestSetup
-Terraform for setting up an ECS Fargate Envoy + HTTPBIN (upstream) with a NLB (3x EIPs) and a Network Firewall.
+Terraform for setting up an ECS Fargate Envoy + HTTPBIN (upstream) with a NLB (3x EIPs), a Network Firewall (optional) and Envoy Access Logs being output to Kafka.
+A flink stream processing job that copies messages from one topic to another.

 ## Running
 `terraform apply`